Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Case Studies

 where $P(t)$ is the observed power at time $t$ and $\hat{P}(t)$ is its predicted power from each method.

-Table~\ref{tabel_PCE} summarizes the average PCE from each method for three $\alpha$ values.
+Table~\ref{tabel_PCE} summarizes the average PCE from each method for three $\alpha$ values in the testing set.
 Figure~\ref{PCE} further shows the average PCE over $\alpha\in[0,1]$.
 The AR-GARCH generates lower PCEs than ARMA, because it takes time-varying variance of wind speed into consideration.
 But PCEs from AR-GARCH are still higher than the proposed approach in all datasets.
+The LSTM NN also generates higher PCEs than the proposed approach.
 Our approach consistently produces the lowest PCEs in all cases, indicating that our approach is superior in reflecting wind farm operators' prediction preference on overestimation and underestimation.

-We also evaluate the prediction performance using the median in each method, as the median represents the central tendency in predictions.
-In ARMA and AR-GARCH, the median in the predictive wind speed density is the same as mean.
-In the proposed approach we use $\alpha=50\%$ in~\eqref{optimization}.
-We use the root-mean-square error (RMSE) and mean absolute error (MAE), defined as $RMSE=\sqrt{(\sum_t e_t^2)/N_T}$ and $MAE=(\sum_t \mid e_t\mid)/N_T$, where $e_t=\hat{P}(t)-P(t)$ and $N_T$ is the total number of observations in the testing set.
-The RMSEs and MAEs are summarized in Table~\ref{tabel_error}.
-Our approach generates lowest prediction errors in terms of both RMSE and MAE in all cases.
-This result demonstrates that our approach can provide strong prediction capability in the highly volatile wind power process.